2019-03-04 11:33:31 • ID: 2080

 Another idea that was put forward by White & Plunkett( 2004) that Z-shaped handaxes which were much more common than S- shaped twists may simply indicate "that the earlier knappers had a predisposition to right-handedness comparable with that of modern humans".

-Much work for microtraceology, which has so far I am aware nothing done on this subclass of Handaxes.
+Much work for microtraceology, which has so far I am aware not done on this subclass of Handaxes.